-- Take necessary steps to determine that we have received ballots for all accounts over which we have voting authority and where we intend to vote; - Instruct relevant parties to recall, if possible and practical, securities that are currently on loan so that they may be voted on controversial proxy matters; - Implement procedures to identify potential conflicts and vote such proxies in accordance with our Conflict of Interest process; - Implement procedures to vote proxies in accordance with a client direction if applicable; - Represent UBS Asset Management on relevant market working groups with the view to improving best practices in the area of governance and voting.
+Take necessary steps to determine that we have received ballots for all accounts over which we have voting authority and where we intend to vote;

+- Instruct relevant parties to recall, if reasonably possible and practical, securities that are currently on loan so that they may be voted on controversial proxy matters, if deemed material; - Implement procedures to identify potential conflicts and vote such proxies in accordance with our Conflict of Interest process; - Implement procedures to vote proxies in accordance with a client direction if applicable; - Represent UBS Asset Management on relevant market working groups with the view to improving best practices in regard to of governance and voting.
 Participation in such groups will be approved by the Stewardship Committee.